+AM/FM Radio Fuse

-A Motorola AM-FM stereo radio and a combination Motorola Stereo AM-FM radio with 8 track stereo tape player are available.
-The "fadar" control allows the front speakers to be turned on by themselves, or the rear speakers by themselves, or any combination of front or rear speakers.
+radio with 8 track stereo tape player are available.
+The "fader" control allows the front speakers to be turned on by themselves, or the rear speakers by themselves, or any combination of front or rear speakers.
+A three-way switch in the bedroom provides convenient on-off control for the stereo AM-FM radio/tape.